dancer1325/amazon-dynamodb-developer-guide/doc_source/time-to-live-ttl-before-you-start.md

 # Using DynamoDB Time to Live \(TTL\)<a name="time-to-live-ttl-before-you-start"></a>

+* goal
+  * comprehend TTL
+    * 👁️optional to use it👁
- When using TTL, most of the hard work is done behind the scenes by DynamoDB on your behalf\.
-You should, though, be aware of a few considerations to help your implementation proceed smoothly\.
+    * MOST of the hard work is done behind the scenes by DynamoDB on your behalf️
+    * -> your implementation proceed smoothly

 **Topics**
 + [Formatting an item’s TTL attribute](#time-to-live-ttl-before-you-start-formatting)